MicrosoftDocs/visualstudio-docs/docs/test/analyze-threshold-rule-violations-in-load-tests.md

 Threshold rules are associated with specific performance counters, and violations indicate that a performance counter exceeded or fell below a set value.
 When you run a load test, you can analyze violations that occur for the threshold rules you set up previously.

-If any violations occurred, a **threshold violations** hyperlink appears on the **Load Test Analyzer's** status bar and specifies the number of violations that occurred.
+If any violations occurred, a **threshold violations** hyperlink appears on the **Load Test Analyzer** status bar and specifies the number of violations that occurred.
 You choose the hyperlink to display the threshold violations table.
 You can also view threshold violations in the **Counters** window, and on the graph.

 ## View threshold violations in the table